- Home

 11. Explore Winter Wonderland, London

 There are Christmas markets – and then there’s the Hyde Park Winter Wonderland.
-The sheer size of this winter wonderland is dazzling, and there’s so much to see and do that you could spend all day here and not get bored.
+Its sheer size is dazzling, and there’s so much to see and do that you could spend all day here and not get bored.

 Everything is scaled up, from the UK’s largest outdoor ice-skating rink to the 70-metre Giant Wheel, which is the tallest transportable wheel in the world.

-In the Bavarian Village, there are stretches of wooden chalets where you can sip drinks, enjoy snacks and meals, pick up traditional Christmas decorations or unique gifts, or relax on one of the traditional benches.
-And, in the Magical Ice Kingdom you can admire 500 tonnes of glistening ice sculptures – or why not try ice sculpting yourself at one of the workshops?
+In Bar Ice, everything from the walls and tables to the glass containing your drink is sculpted from ice.
+And, if that’s not enough, in the Magical Ice Kingdom, you can admire 500 tonnes of glistening ice sculptures – or why not try sculpting one yourself at one of the workshops?

-Kids will also love visiting Santa’s grotto, and adults will enjoy the comedy acts and live music.
+Kids will also love visiting Santa Land, and adults will enjoy the comedy acts and live music.

 12. Experience the magic of Christmas at Blenheim Palace, Oxfordshire